Joan Clarke: Relationship with Turing

 Clarke and Turing had been close friends since soon after they met, and continued to be until Turing's death in 1954.
 They shared many hobbies and had similar personalities.
 They became very good friends at Bletchley Park.
 Turing arranged their shifts so they could work together, and they also spent much of their free time together.
 In early 1941, Turing proposed marriage to Clarke, and subsequently introduced her to his family.
 When he privately admitted his homosexuality to her, she was reportedly unfazed by the revelation.
 After a holiday in Wales, Turing decided that he could not go through with the marriage, and broke up with Clarke in mid-1941.
-Clarke later admitted that she suspected Turing's homosexuality for some time, and it was not much of a surprise when he made the admission to her.
+Clarke later admitted that she had suspected Turing's homosexuality for some time, and it was not much of a surprise when he made the admission to her.

 Postwar

 Joan Clarke was awarded an MBE for her codebreaking activities in 1946.
 After the war, Clarke worked for Government Communications Headquarters (GCHQ).
 There, in 1947, she met Lieutenant-Colonel John Kenneth Ronald Murray, a retired army officer who had served in India.
 They were married by the Bishop of Chichester on 26 July 1952 in Chichester Cathedral, where her father was a Canon.
 Shortly after their marriage, John Murray retired from GCHQ due to ill health and the couple moved to Crail in Fife where they lived at Priorscroft, 14 Nethergate.
 In 1962, they returned to work at GCHQ, where Clarke would work until retiring in 1977 at the age of 60.

 After her husband's death in 1986, Clarke moved to Headington, Oxfordshire, where she continued her research into coinage.
 During the 1980s, she helped Sir Harry Hinsley with the appendix to Volume 3, Part 2 of British Intelligence in the Second World War.
 She also helped historians studying war-time codebreaking at Bletchley Park.
 Due to continuing secrecy among cryptanalysts, the full extent of her accomplishments remains unknown.
 Recent histories of GCHQ suggest that she played a role in its work during the Falklands War: helping to track the Argentine submarine Santa Fe in April 1982.